ibm-cloud-docs/vmwaresolutions/vmonic/trbl_limitations.md

 ## Windows automatic installation of updates

-The Microsoft Active Directory (AD) / Domain Name Server (DNS) is automatically set up to only download updates.
-It does not install these updates or reboot automatically.
-You must install the updates manually and reboot at a scheduled time that avoids any interruptions of the ongoing AD server configuration and other backup jobs.
+The Microsoft Active Directory (AD) / Domain Name Server (DNS) is automatically set up to download the updates only.
+It does not install these updates or restart automatically.
+You must install the updates manually and restart at a scheduled time that avoids any interruptions of the ongoing AD server configuration and other backup jobs.
 To apply Windows updates, install the updates manually.

 ## Considerations when choosing a root domain name for Cloud Foundation instances